South Armagh Sniper (1990–1997): Shootings

 Two different sources include in the campaign two incidents that happened outside South Armagh; one in Belcoo, County Fermanagh, where a constable was killed, the other in West Belfast, which resulted in the death of a British soldier.
 The IRA Belfast Brigade claimed that the latter incident actually involved two shooters, who fired 28 rounds from assault rifles on a British Army vehicle.
 An RUC investigation after the Belfast ambush led to the discovery of one Barrett M82, hidden in a derelict house.
 It was later determined that this rifle was the weapon responsible for the first killing in South Armagh in 1992.
 Another Barrett is reported to have been in possession of the IRA team in the Occupation of Cullaville in South Armagh in April 1993.

 A third unrelated sniper attack, which resulted in the death of a British soldier, was carried out by the IRA in the New Lodge, North Belfast, on 3 August 1992.
 Two other soldiers were wounded by snipers in the New Lodge, which was suitable for sniper attacks because of the number of high-rise flats in the area, in November 1993 and January 1994.
 Two people were arrested and a loaded rifle recovered in the aftermath of the latter incident.
 On 30 December 1993 Guardsman Daniel Blinco became the last soldier killed by snipers in South Armagh before the first IRA ceasefire in 1994.

-His killing, along with the reaction of the MP of his constituency, was covered by the BBC's Inside Ulster, which also showed Blinco's abandoned helmet and the hole that was made by the sniper's bullet on the wall of a pub.
+His killing, along with the reaction of the MP of his constituency, was covered by the BBC's Inside Ulster, which also showed Blinco's abandoned helmet and the hole that was made by the sniper's bullet on the wall of a bar.
 The tabloid press of the time started calling the sniper 'Goldfinger' or 'Terminator', the nicknames current in Crossmaglen's bars.
 The last serviceman killed by snipers at South Armagh, Lance Bombardier Stephen Restorick, was also the last British soldier to die by hostile fire during the Troubles, on 12 February 1997.
 Restorick's killing resulted in a public outcry.
 Gerry Adams called his death "tragic" and wrote a letter of condolence to his mother.